BT : Huawei's Popularity Obstacle to US Campaign | MarketScreener

 KEY POINTS

--- They will make the ultimate decision on whether to allow Huawei
+--- They will make the ultimate decision on whether to allow Huawei Technologies and ZTE.